 Texas is the No.1 exporter of goods in the United States for good reason; both domestic and international firms base their operations here to take advantage of easy access to global markets, facilitated by the state’s strategic location, expansive transportation infrastructure, and proliferation of U.S. ports of entry.

 Yet, conducting business internationally involves greater risk than domestic operations, primarily due to differences in laws, culture, and currency.
-The following are four financial aspects you should consider when doing business abroad:
+The following are four financial considerations for conducting business internationally you should consider when doing business abroad.

-When conducting business internationally, you must observe all legal and regulatory requirements of your target country, including tax codes, business regulations, packaging standards, and customs policies.
+When considering the financial considerations for conducting business internationally, you must observe all legal and regulatory requirements of your target country, including tax codes, business regulations, packaging standards, and customs policies.
 International trade law outlines the rules and customs for handling trade between countries.
 The laws are an ever-evolving and highly complex system with many international organizations that act as governing institutions, including the International Trade Commission (USITC) and the World Trade Organization (WTO).

 On a higher level, trade law concentrates on four levels of relationships regarding international trade: unilateral measures (national), bilateral relationships (between two countries), plurilateral agreements (rules specific to certain WTO members), and multilateral arrangements (rules all WTO members must follow).